nicolaschan/minecraft-backup/README.md

 # Minecraft Backup
-Backup script for Linux servers running a Minecraft server in a GNU Screen
+Backup script for Linux servers running a Minecraft server in a GNU Screen or tmux

 ### Disclaimer
 Backups are essential to the integrity of your Minecraft world.
 You should automate regular backups and **check that your backups work**.
 While this script has been used in production for several years, it is up to you to make sure that your backups work and that you have a reliable backup policy.